nextcloud/documentation/admin_manual/configuration_files/primary_storage.rst

 The Swift backend mounts a container on an OpenStack Object Storage server into the virtual filesystem.
 The class to be used is :code:`\\OC\\Files\\ObjectStore\\Swift`

+Both openstack v2 and v3 authentication are supported,

+V2 Authentication:

 ::

 	'objectstore' => array(